 From the High Atlas to the ksar of Aït-ben-Haddou

 The next morning, a mint tea and a Moroccan pancake ("msemen") swallowed, I take the road to the High Atlas, named the roof of Morocco, always with the objective of reaching the desert a few days later.
-In this mountainous region is a part of the semi-nomadic Berber populations who still evolve in a very rural and traditional environment.
+This mountainous region is a part of the semi-nomadic Berber populations that still evolve in a very rural and traditional environment.

 My first stop, the Tizi n'Tichka pass ("pasture pass" in Tamazight), is 2 hours from Marrakech.
 The road that leads there is wonderful, sometimes very arid, sometimes more fertile.
 The ochre and raw landscapes parade before my eyes despite the 800 and some turns that must be mastered until the pass.
 Arriving on site, the view is breathtaking – and in both senses of the word, because we are still more than 2,300 meters above sea level!

 Back on the mountain road, I stop in some traditional Berber villages of the Ounila Valley to stock up and take pictures of the incredible views.
 One specific village catches my attention: Telouet.

 I stop there for a late lunch, to try the local dish, the Berber omelet: an omelet cooked in a tagine dish with vegetables, olive oil, and spices (chili, ginger, cumin ...).
 It is, as expected, a delight!
 Repue, I go to explore the kasbah of Telouet, ranked among one of the most beautiful in Morocco.
 In Berber culture, kasbahs are fortified citadels found in most of the countries of the Maghreb, like the medinas.